30 entrepreneurs reveal what changed after getting their best domain name

 “People tend to like you if you’re associated with something else they like.
 So, I would say we probably wouldn’t have been able to achieve the same success without PadPiper.com.” — Jack Forbes, co-founder and CEO at PadPiper (The story behind PadPiper.com)

 Your name is transmitted day in and day out, in conversations, emails, voicemails, on the product, on business cards, marketing material and in presentations.
-Make sure it has positive connotations in the markets served.
+What procedures have you put in place to ensure a consistent brand presence in all your on- and offline brand communications?

 “We knew that our current marketing system would work exceptionally well with a domain as strong as BookKeeping.com.
 The purchase price has nearly been recouped in annualized revenues just two months from launch.” — Brandon Littlefield, BookKeeping.com (Why This Company Paid $150,000 for BookKeeping.com)

 Now that the world is swarming with competing companies, it pays to take every opportunity you can to stand out.
-Your exact brand match domain name with a .com extension is certainly the foundation on which you should start building your brand identity.
+How much time and effort do you put into boosting your brand’s identity?

 “After acquiring User.com we noted a 300% increase in traffic.” — Tomasz Sawicki, CMO at User (Acquiring User.com was strategic, the price was a steal)